PID passivity-based droop control of power converters: Large-signal stability, robustness and performance: Global exponential stability of the PID-PBC

 Let us define $\mathcal{V}_0$ as the energy function \eqref{eq:Veps} when we take $\varepsilon=0$.
 Note from \eqref{eq:positiveW} that such a function is always positive definite being $K_D\geq 0$.
 We get then:

 where the second equivalence is obtained using \eqref{eq:dotHpassivity} and by substitution of \eqref{eq:incI-PBC} and \eqref{eq:incP-PBC}.
-Since $K_P\geq 0,\mathcal{R}>0$, we have $\dot{\mathcal{V}}_0\leq 0$, from which follows, by Lyapunov's arguments, that the trajectories of the system are bounded, and so it is $u$.
-To prove global exponential stability, let us take $\varepsilon>0$ and define
+Since $K_P\geq 0,\mathcal{R}>0$, we have $\dot{\mathcal{V}}_0\leq 0$, from which follows, by Lyapunov's arguments, that the trajectories of the system are bounded, and so is $u$.
+To prove global exponential stability, we define:

 Hence, from \eqref{eq:incP-PBC} and \eqref{eq:incsys} we obtain

 which implies